TrueSalmonKing/MazeGen/README.md

 ## Build

-To build the application it suffices to run the batch script build.bat, it will handle the compilation process and adequate resources managment.
+To build the application it suffices to run the batch script build.bat and it will handle the compilation process and adequate resources managment.

 ## Getting started